 Argentine ants live underground, beneath boards, flowerpots, sidewalks, stones and houses.
-Argentine Ants have a "sweet tooth" although they will prey on other insects in the garden as well as indoors, where they will dine on flea larvae as well as human and pet food.
+Argentine Ants have a "sweet tooth," although they will prey on other insects in the garden as well as indoors, where they will dine on flea larvae as well as human and pet food.
 Argentine Ants do not sting and very seldom will bite.
 Argentine Ants become a problem when they get into pet & people foods, so uncovered food, both human and pet, attracts them as do un-rinsed food or soda containers left in garbage cans.

 One of the best ways to prevent the Argentine ant from entering your house is caulking cracks and crevices around foundations that provide entry from outside using silicone.
 Predator Pest Control technicians are experienced in inspecting for access points and sealing them appropriately with the right material.
 Ants may be using wires and pipes to enter and travel to their destination.
-Our technicians check utility service entrances for cracks and repair as needed.
+Our insect control technicians check utility service entrances for cracks and repair as needed.
 We can also eliminate indoor cracks and crevices in kitchens and other food preparation and storage areas were these ants may be gaining access.
 It is important that the homeowner follows all of the recommendations made by our technicians.
-Some of these recommendations may include: keeping lids on all garbage cans, storing dog food and other food products in Tupperware, Rinsing out empty soft drink containers or remove them from the building, removing garbage from buildings daily and change liners frequently.
+Some of these recommendations may include: keeping lids on all garbage cans, storing dog food and other food products in Tupperware, rinsing out empty soft drink containers or removing them from the building, removing garbage from buildings daily and changing liners frequently.

 Outdoor Argentine ant nests may be associated with ornamental trees and shrubs that support large populations of honeydew-producing insects such as aphids, soft scales, mealybugs or whiteflies.
 So, avoid planting such trees and shrubs next to buildings and keep plants, grass, and mulch several inches away from the foundation of buildings because ants will use these materials for nests.